 - Volunteers with gear are asked to use all sensible measures of good hygiene and gloves/masks around food items.
 Volunteer are welcome to come sign-up.
 See Crystal!
 Gear, sanitizer cloths, and temperatures are taken/given and noted.

 - There is plenty of food to feed all residence in Walker County.
-On Mondays there is a “HFB Super Site” at Bowers Stadium sponsored by Covenant with Christ Walker County Food Pantry from 2:00 pm to 6:00 pm.
-Other food distributions occur on Fridays at their place on 13th and N. Conroe YMCA on Friday.
-Good Shepherd Mission Food Bank is very active thanks to local donors Monday thru Friday.
+On Tuesdays at Covenant with Christ Walker County Food Pantry from 11:00 am to 2:00 pm.
+Other food distributions occur on Fridays at their place on 13th & N.

 - UPDATED HOURS: